What is the Court of Protection?

 Why can’t my next of kin make decisions for me?

 The phrase ‘next of kin’ is common but has no legal status in relation to financial decisions.
-The only person able to manage your finances, if you lose the capacity to do so for yourself, is a Court of Protection Deputy or an Attorney acting under a registered Lasting or Enduring Power of Attorney.
+The only person able to manage your finances, if you lose the capacity to do so for yourself, is a court-appointed deputy or attorney acting under a registered lasting or enduring power of attorney.

 What is a Court of Protection Deputy?

 A deputy is someone appointed by the Court of Protection to deal with the property and financial affairs of a person who lacks the mental capacity to do so themselves.